NetherWiki/nether/prototheism/index.md

 The self and the delusions that spawn from it, can be corrected through recognition of the three characteristics or marks of existence.
 However these marks of existence cannot be understood through armchair philosophy but must be deeply realized on an unconscious level.
 This sort of knowledge, the knowledge associated with 'enlightenment' is non-conceptual in nature.
-The easiest way to obtain this knowledge is through the development of metacognitive awareness through various Prototheist teks.
+The easiest way to obtain this knowledge is through the development of metacognitive awareness through various Prototheist Teks.
 The partial realizations of these fundamental truths is known as a insight experience.
 The experience of ego dissolution which follows sufficient development of metacognitive awareness is known as Nimp, a nonsense word coined by Skyshale to avoid the ambiguities of 'ego death'.
 The framework for understanding and exploring these altered states is known as Frame Theory.